-The caution and danger statements in this document are also in the multilingual Safety Information document, which is on the IBM Documentation CD.
-Each statement is numbered for reference to the corresponding statement in the Safety Information document.
+The caution and danger statements in this document are also in the multilingual Safety Information document, which is provided on the IBM Notices for Network Device CD.
+Each statement is numbered for reference to the corresponding statement in your language in the Safety Information document.